hogehoge0604/serverless-sns/README.md

-# Serverless Firebase Push notifications
+# Serverless setup AWS SNS

-Building AWS SNS by use of serverless framework
+Setup AWS SNS by use of serverless framework

 ## Installation